sochaty/eks-with-tf/README.md

 ## Introduction

 In the ever-evolving landscape of cloud computing, deploying and managing applications with reliability and scalability is crucial.
 This project showcases the utilization of various AWS services and tools to achieve seamless deployment of an Elastic Kubernetes Service (EKS) cluster and application deployment on Amazon's EKS using Terraform and GitHub Actions.
-Building upon the insights shared in the blog "Exploring AWS EKS with eksctl," we will explore a comprehensive implementation that leverages AWS Parameter Store, AWS Secrets Manager, AWS EKS, and AWS Network Services, coupled with the power of GitHub Actions for CI/CD.
+Building upon the insights shared in the blog [Exploring AWS EKS with eksctl](https://github.com/sochaty/eks-with-eksctl) we will explore a comprehensive implementation that leverages AWS Parameter Store, AWS Secrets Manager, AWS EKS, and AWS Network Services, coupled with the power of GitHub Actions for CI/CD.

 ## Technologies Used